ph-il/dotfiles/README.md

 ### Add new applications added in Brewfile

-When some application need to be add, put it in the Brewfile, then run
+When some application need to be add, put it in the Brewfile, save in your git, then run:

 ```bash
 source update.sh